What We Do

 Support Our Efforts

 We rely on the generous support of our community.
 Your contribution will help us continue our general and programmatic efforts, such as our Resident Leadership programs, Youth Internship Program, and community events.
-You can also designate your contribution to support our DACA scholarship fund, the #SaveTheSeñoras rapid response senior assistance program, or the Chicano Youth Center.
+You can also designate your contribution to support a specific fund.
+These funds help us provide direct support to community members.